OliviaRuyinZhang/WeBWork/README.md

   - After you have entered all the required information for the question, you can click "Add this Problem" to add the problem into the problem set
   - Repeatly do the steps above until you have added all the problems to the problem set for the current assignment.
   - You can click the "create" button after you have done creating an assignment.
-  - Close the assignment creation interface by clicking the x button at the left most corner, you will see your new added assignment on the dashboard under the unreleased assignments session
+  - For this delieverable only, you can see your new added assignment by relogin to the interface again.
 - As an instructor, you can release and unrelease assignments by clicking the labeled buttons corresponding to the appropriate assignments
 ###### Note: GitHub may have problems displaying some of our documents.
 For this reason, it is recommended you download the document instead of using GitHub's preview to view it.